 In 2008 the Church Council initiated a proposal to declare the church redundant, because its structural condition made major and expensive repairs unavoidable.
 This took effect the following year when the church was closed and the parish joined to Cocking.
 The churchyard became very overgrown and a scheme for conversion of the church for use as offices was agreed in December 2016.
-However this was apparently unsuccessful for in 2021 the church was on sale for £400,000 with the prospect of a variety of uses (SPAB Property List 2021).
+However this was unsuccessful and in 2021 the church was on sale for £400,000 with the prospect of a variety of as yet unspecified uses (SPAB Property List 2021).
 The intention in 2016 was to retain the building inside without subdivision, despite some unavoidable changes.
 Though the church authorities reserved the right to remove fittings and memorials, most of these have so far remained undisturbed.

 Except for much of the present glass, Butterfield designed the fittings and, where they are not part of the structure, they were nevertheless made and installed under his supervision.